 Off-Grid With Linwood

 A solar system was not the initial consideration of the Von Zehrens, who had used a generator to power their last home.
-However, “the structure of the home and its angle of placement on the lot suited the use of solar roof panels,” says Berndt.
-A multi-media artist, Berndt had a client who was installing solar panels on a home, and Berndt decided he would investigate the possibility of using a solar energy system for his new Linwood home.
-“I liked what I saw, so my wife and I made a decision.”
-The home’s energy comes from 12 solar batteries – each about five times larger than the size of a car battery.
+However, “the structure of the home and its placement on the lot suited the use of solar roof panels,” says Berndt.
+He decided to investigate the possibility of using a solar energy system.
+As a result he and his wife made the decision to incorporate one into their new Linwood home.
+The energy is stored in 12 solar batteries – each about five times larger than the size of a car battery.

 They are impressed with the result, and are actually storing more energy than they can use.
-The cost to replace those batteries in five to seven years is quoted at $4,000 U.S. Many homeowners feel the initial start-up and replacement costs are offset by the savings and environmental benefits that come from harnessing the sun’s energy.
+Like many homeowners they feel the start-up and replacement costs are more than offset by the savings and environmental benefits that come from harnessing the sun’s energy.